 Environmental WorkNorwich Theatre Royal is committed to improving its impact on the environment.
-For the 6th consecutive year we have achieved a Creative Green award from Julie’s Bicycle and are delighted to have attained a 4 star rating for our work during 2015/16.
+For the 8th consecutive year we have achieved a Creative Green award from Julie’s Bicycle and are delighted to have maintained a 4 star rating for our work during 2017/18.

-We stayed dedicated to embedding environmental sustainability into all operations and activities at the Theatre Royal, and although the number of performances at the theatre rose by 8% we achieved reductions in many areas
+We stayed dedicated to embedding environmental sustainability into all operations and activities at the Theatre Royal and we achieved reductions in many areas.

 Since we started recording data in 2008/09 we have reduced

 Energy per performance by 76%